Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 **showGroupPages**

-If true, then a list of available group page links is shown.
+If true, then a list of available group page links is shown, including links to edit the group, and, for container groups, add a contained sub-group if the user has rights to do so.

 .. _elasticsearchreporthelper-highergeographyselect: